rushabhnagda11/blog/about.markdown

 I'm currently a Product Manager who was a Developer in his previous life

 I still love to code.
-Here's a link to my resume.